 Your major represents about one quarter of your degree requirements.
 With the help of your academic advisor, you may be able to combine several areas of interest with additional majors, minors, or certificates.

-Frequently completed minors include European Studies, Business, Linguistics, Dutch, Norwegian, Yiddish, and Central Eurasian Studies.
+Frequently completed minors include Business, Linguistics, Dutch, Norwegian, Yiddish, and History.

 The department also works with the School of Education to prepare students who wish to qualify for teacher certification.